qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 !3 = !{i32 1, !"dynamic_result_management", i1 false}
 ```

-The program entangles two qubits, measures them, and returns a tuple with the
+The program entangles two qubits, measures them, and records a tuple with the
 two measurement results.

 For the sake of clarity, the code above does not contain any [debug